FORTH-ModelBasedTracker/MocapNET/README.md

 ./WebcamBIN --from /path/to/yourfile.mp4
 ```

-These tests only use OpenCV (without Tensorflow or any other dependencies) and are intended as a quick test that can help identify and debug configuration problems on your system.
+These tests only use OpenCV (without Tensorflow or any other dependencies) and are intended as a quick method that can identify and debug configuration problems on your system.
+In case of problems playing back video files or your webcam you might want to consider compiling OpenCV yourself.
+The [getOpenCV3.2.sh](https://github.com/FORTH-ModelBasedTracker/MocapNET/blob/master/getOpenCV3.2.sh) script has been included to automatically fetch and make OpenCV 3.2 for your convinience.
+You should first remove the package manager version of OpenCV and keep track of the changes performed.

 ------------------------------------------------------------------

-Assuming that the WecamBIN executable is working correctly with your input, to do a live test of the MocapNET library using a webcam issue :
+Assuming that the WecamBIN executable is working correctly with your input source, to do a live test of the MocapNET library using a webcam issue :

 ```
 ./WebcamJointBIN --from /dev/video0 --live